adambard/learnxinyminutes-docs/objective-c.html.markdown

 _count = 5; // References "int count" from MyClass interface.
 // Access variables defined in implementation file: distance = 18; // References "long distance" from MyClass implementation.
+// To use @property variable in implementation, use @synthesize to create accessor variable:
+@synthesize roString = _roString; // _roString available now in @implementation.

 // Called before calling any class methods or instantiating any objects.
 + (void)initialize